AaltoSciComp/scicomp-docs/aalto/jupyterhub.rst

 Students, your first point of contact for course-related matters and bugs with JuptyerHub should be your instructors, not us.
 They will answer questions and send the relevant ones to us.
-But, if you can actively help with other things, feel free to comment via github below.
+But, if you can actively help with other things, feel free to comment via Github repositories below.

-The preferred way to send feedback and development requests is via github issues and pull requests.
-However, we're not saying it's best to give github all our information, so you can also send tickets to CS-IT.
+The preferred way to send feedback and development requests is via Github issues and pull requests.
+However, we're not saying it's best to give Github all our information, so you can also send tickets to CS-IT.

+Students and others who have difficulty in usage outside of a course can contact CS-IT via the guru alias.

-Our source is open and on github:
+Our source is open and on Github:

 - `single-user image
   <https://github.com/AaltoScienceIT/jupyter-aalto-singleuser>`__